EOSIO/welcome/docs/80_tutorials/10_bios-boot-sequence.md

 pwd
 ```

 #### 1.8.2.
-Build eos contracts
+Build eosio.boot system contract

-To build the contracts in the `eos` repository, create a dedicated directory for `eos`, clone the `eos` repository sources and build the contracts sources following the steps below.
+To build the `eosio.boot` located in the `eos` repository, create a dedicated directory for `eos`, clone the `eos` repository sources and build the `eosio.boot` sources.

+Follow the steps below:

 ```shell
 cd ~